nlpsuge/FrontendLearning/frontend-gnome-shell/frontend-gnome-shell-extension/readme-gnome-shell-extention.md

-# Open Prefs Dialog from Terminal
+# Open the preference dialog from the command line directly
 ``` Bash
 gnome-extensions prefs uuid-of-example@example.com
 ```
-You can use it to open the References of an extention as soon as possible, without any click.
+You can use it to open the References of an extension as soon as possible, without any click.

 # [Logging](https://gjs.guide/extensions/development/debugging.html#logging)